 A further adjunct to the ascendency of projects within firms is ‘project society’ theory (see Lundin, 2016).
 This describes the evolution of much wider roles for projects across entire societies.
 In particular, project society theory regards the ‘project-based organisation’ as possessing the potential to offer learning platforms not just for itself in the shorter term, but rather for the greater good of stakeholders contributing to that national and regional economic growth upon which the longer term prospects of all may depend.
 Hence project society theory, considered as a theory of societally distributed collaborative learning bound by longer term common interest, easily encapsulates partnership working between small and medium sized project organisations on the one hand, and the much larger organisations within which they are situated on the other.
 Given the academic consensus among scholars that small and medium sized business organisations and enterprises play a vital role in driving economic growth (Acs et al., 2008; OECD, 2017), project partnership working might even be regarded the backbone of the project society.
-And of particular interest to the present study is the idea that a project management professional attitude focused on collaborative learning and knowledge transfer, and cognate of the project society benefits arising, may play a vital and perhaps under-recognised role in building the social trust which the project society requires if it is to enact its pivotal role within institutional life and broader civil society as an agent of economic growth.
+And of particular interest to the present study is the idea that a project management professional attitude focused on collaborative learning and knowledge transfer, and cognate of the project society benefits arising, may play a vital and perhaps under-recognised role in building the social trust which the project society requires (we mentioned earlier with reference to Nonaka (1998) that knowledge formed socially expresses social trust) if it is to enact its pivotal role within institutional life and broader civil society as an agent of economic growth.

 1.2 Project delivery by small and medium sized project organisations

-Nonetheless, studies exploring projects within and between small and medium sized project organisations remain sparse and limited in scope (see Turner et al., 2009, 2010).
-What makes this literature gap particularly surprising is evidence for project management playing a pivotal role in the growth and sustainability of such entities (Turner et al., 2009, 2010).
+According to Turner et al.(2009, 2010) project management plays a pivotal role in the growth and sustainability of small and medium sized organisations (Turner et al., 2009, 2010).
 By contributing up to 40% of national income (World Bank, 2018) and 6% of global Gross Domestic Product (World Economic Forum, 2016), small and medium sized business organisations and enterprises play a key role in the global economy, with their contributions to economic growth being particularly salient within developing economies.
 In Africa, it is estimated that such entities contribute approximately 80% of employment (World Economic Forum, 2015).
 The construction industry is one of the major industries contributing to these figures.
 This contribution comprises its roles in designing, building and maintaining public and private infrastructural foundations for economic development (Ojiako et al., 2018).
 Correspondingly, literature pointing to the use of projects to meet business requirements is particularly well demonstrated in the construction industry (Cooke-Davies and Arzymanow, 2003).
+While it is recognised that construction is one of the most important value-based economic sectors, it is also widely understood that subtler, tacit forms of knowledge often provide the backbone of its learning practices; accordingly learning often takes place through such methods as thoughts, perspectives, advice, and reflection on past experience (Pathirage et al., 2008).
+This point will prove to hold particular significance for interpreting findings and making recommendations within the present research.